 While the debate over CCSVI and MS continues, new data suggests that Dr. Zamboni may have gotten it right in looking at the veins for treatment.
 However, it might not be venous abnormalities that are the real problem.

-Instead it may be that the veins serve as a conduit allowing access to the real culprit, the autonomic nervous system (ANS).
+Instead it is our view that the it is the nerves surrounding the veins not the veins themselves that are being treated by ballooning.
 Ongoing research and a growing body of clinical data strongly indicate that Zamboni’s CCSVI procedure may be the first viable treatment for an even more pervasive problem – dysautonomia – which is seen not only in almost all MS patients but also in patients diagnosed with a long list of other diseases and conditions.

 Our understanding of the mechanics of the procedure, its effects on adjacent structures in the neck, and the interplay with the ANS is much more advanced than when we first began treating patients several years ago.